Mowglithemaniac/Project0/README.txt

  Description : This repository is created to include an introduction
                and overview into a number of subjects.
-               If I'm the author (most files only include the ID, not the name) assume that the files are on copyright, with a licene regarding noncommercial and non derivative, meaning that you can't alter the content, and pretend it's your own.
+               If I'm the author (most files only include the ID, not the name) assume that the files are on copyright, with a license regarding noncommercial and non derivative, meaning that you can't alter the content, and pretend it's your own.
                In case I'm not the author it should be clearly defined within the files.
- Copyright   : Do not alter, the files without permission
+ Copyright   : Do not alter, the files without permission, can be shared,
+               always credit author.
                For non commercial use only.
  Licence     : CC BY-NC-ND
                https://creativecommons.org/about/cclicenses/
  ============================================================================*/

 Directory   | C-code examples
-            : I wrote them, so they're on copyright (except for the argc/argv file) : Is set up to contain a number of C-code files, with a focus on syntax within the different areas.
+            : If I'm the author they're on copyright
+            : Is set up to contain a number of C-code files, with a focus on syntax within the different areas.
               Files starting with the letter 'A' are meant to be useful in their own right rather than merely showing syntax.

-            : Files are compiled with gcc, there's an extensive description of how to compile in the Guides folder "Command tool help.txt"
+            - Files are compiled with gcc, there's an extensive description of how to compile in the Guides folder "Command tool help.txt"